Ircama/osm-carto-tutorials/pages/_includes/download-osm-data.md

 In all cases, avoid using too small areas.

-OpenStreetMap is “open data”.
-OSM’s licence is the Open Database Licence.
+OpenStreetMap is *open data*.
+OSM's license is Open Database License.

-If you find data within OpenStreetMap that you believe is an infringement of someone else’s copyright, then please make contact with the OpenStreetMap Data Working Group.